Ryokucha vs. Sencha: Japanese Green Tea

 Ryokucha (緑茶), or Japanese green tea, comes in many varieties and various forms, and in Japan, vending machines selling green tea PET bottles can be seen in every corner of the city.

-It seems many people confuse Ryokucha with Sencha because several customer service centers of Japanese beverage companies have answered the question on the difference between the two green tea.
+Many people confuse Ryokucha with Sencha green tea, as seen in the fact that several customer service centers of Japanese beverage companies have answered the question of how the two differ.

-The resultant Sencha green tea has a moderate astringent taste and refreshing aroma.
-It is the most loved tea in Japan and accounts for nearly 60 percent of the green tea produced in the country.
+The resultant Sencha tea has a moderately astringent taste and refreshing aroma.
+It is the most loved tea in Japan, accounting for about 80 percent of the green tea produced in the country.